electron/website/blog/tech-talk-wayland.md

 Wayland's answer to these questions is essentially “no.” When you open a window, the compositor — not the app developer — decides where it goes.
 Apps cannot unilaterally move, resize, or focus their windows without user input, and they can only interact with the rest of the desktop through optional [protocol extensions](https://wayland.app/protocols/) and [XDG portals](https://flatpak.github.io/xdg-desktop-portal/).

-These kinds of rules are understandable: no one likes it when a misbehaving app steals focus or loads halfway off the screen.
-But for a cross-platform framework like Electron, Wayland's design philosophy makes it harder for developers to achieve consistency.
+These kinds of rules are understandable; no one likes it when a misbehaving app steals focus or loads halfway off the screen.
+But it can still surprise people when their apps suddenly lose access to familiar affordances on Wayland.
+This is especially the case for a cross-platform framework like Electron, which exists to help developers achieve consistent results everywhere.

 Some widely used Electron APIs that work on X11, macOS, and Windows are not available on Wayland.
 For example, [`win.setPosition(x, y)`](https://www.electronjs.org/docs/latest/api/base-window#winsetpositionx-y-animate) and [`screen.getCursorScreenPoint()`](https://www.electronjs.org/docs/latest/api/screen#screengetcursorscreenpoint) aren't supported, as Wayland [deliberately forbids](https://lists.freedesktop.org/archives/wayland-devel/2015-September/024410.html) apps from accessing global screen coordinates.

-Other features work differently: recording the screen with [`desktopCapturer`](https://www.electronjs.org/docs/latest/api/desktop-capturer) and setting keyboard shortcuts with [`globalShortcut`](https://www.electronjs.org/docs/latest/api/global-shortcut) both depend on the desktop environment and portal versions.
+Other features work differently: recording the screen with [`desktopCapturer`](https://www.electronjs.org/docs/latest/api/desktop-capturer) and setting keyboard shortcuts with [`globalShortcut`](https://www.electronjs.org/docs/latest/api/global-shortcut) are more restricted, and both heavily depend on the desktop environment and portal versions.
 Here's what it looks like when screen sharing in Signal Desktop on GNOME 48.

 ![Screenshot of Signal Desktop requesting permission to share the screen on GNOME](/assets/img/blog/tech-talk-wayland/signalscreenshare.png)